strapi/strapi/README.md

 > At [Wistity](http://wistity.co), everything we do we believe in changing the status quo of web development.
 Our products are simple to use, user friendly and production-ready.

-Web and mobile applications needed a powerful, simple to use and production-ready API-driven framework.
-That's why we created Strapi, an open-source [Node.js](https://nodejs.org/) rich framework for building applications and services.
+Web and mobile applications needed a powerful, simple to use and production-ready API-driven solution.
+That's why we created Strapi, an open-source Content Management Framework (CMF) for managing and synchronizing your content (data, media) on multi-devices.

-Strapi enables developers to focus on writing reusable application logic instead of spending time building infrastructure.
-It is designed for building practical, production-ready Node.js applications in a matter of hours instead of weeks.
+Halfway between a CMS and a framework, Strapi takes advantages of both worlds.
+A powerful administration panel to easily manage your content with a flexible framework layer to develop and integrate specific features.

 ## Features